flashbots/mev-boost/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](CODE_OF_CONDUCT.md)
 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=rounded-square)](https://github.com/RichardLitt/standard-readme)

-`mev-boost` allows validators in Ethereum Proof of Stake to request blocks from a network of builders.
+`mev-boost` allows validators in Ethereum proof-of-stake to request blocks from a network of builders.

 This project is part of the Flashbots research towards proposer/builder separation for Maximal Extractable Value (MEV) mitigation. `mev-boost` is connected to a relay that aggregates multiple builders.
 The builders prepare full blocks, optimizing for MEV extraction and fair distribution of the rewards.
 The Consensus Layer client of the validator proposes the most profitable block received from `mev-boost`.